USA Baseball: 18U national team

-Composed of the nation's top players ages 16 to 18, the USA Baseball 18U national team is a perennial power on the international baseball scene.
-The team competes in two major events in biannual cycles – the COPABE Pan American “AAA” Championships and the WBSC U-18 Baseball World Cup.
+Composed of the nation's top players ages 16 to 18, the USA Baseball 18U national team is a major power on the international baseball scene.
+The team competes in two major events in biannual cycles – the COPABE Pan American "AAA" Championships and the WBSC U-18 Baseball World Cup.
 The program has won seven straight international tournament titles dating back to 2011, including winning the last four WBSC U-18 Baseball World Cups in 2012, 2013, 2015, and 2017.

 In 2017, the 18U national team continued USA Baseball's unprecedented sweep of international competition with a dominant showing in the WBSC U-18 Baseball World Cup.
 The team went undefeated for just the second time in the program's history, and the first since 1989, while the pitching staff tallied an incredible 0.47 collective ERA en route to the gold medal.

 For the second consecutive year, the 18U national team finished a stellar USA Baseball season on a high note.
 The team traveled to Panama for the 2018 COPABE U-18 Pan-American Championships in November and dominated to claim its fifth Pan-American Championships gold medal in a row and its eighth-straight gold medal in international competition dating back to 2011.
 The team had a historic run to the title, outscoring its opponents 131–27 in nine games while going undefeated.
 The 131 runs scored are the most an 18U National Team has ever scored in international competition.

-Current major leaguers Matt Holliday, Bryce Harper, Clayton Kershaw, Buster Posey, Eric Hosmer, Freddie Freeman, and Justin Upton have all worn USA jerseys as 18U players.
-The 18U program is the second oldest of Team USA's constituent programs which began in the late 1980s.
+Current major leaguers Matt Holliday, Bryce Harper, Clayton Kershaw, Buster Posey, Eric Hosmer, Freddie Freeman, and Justin Upton have all played on the 18U team.
+The 18U program is the second-oldest of Team USA's constituent programs which began in the late 1980s.